HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-06-database-migrations.md

 ### AWS Database Migration Service

-[AWS Database Migration Service](https://aws.amazon.com/dms/) (DMS) is a tool for copying and converting your database
+[AWS Database Migration Service](https://aws.amazon.com/dms/) (DMS) is a tool for copying and converting your database.

 - **Pros**
   - We already will be using DMS to copy data from the existing Oracle DB to our new Postgres DB which will require schema configuration to work